Think Metric

 Metrication is the Path of Least Resistance

 Metric is showing up in unexpected places.
-Major American sports broadcasters used to diligently convert most international sport events from metric to imperial.
+Major American sports broadcasters used to diligently convert international sport events from metric to imperial.
 More and more broadcasters are just reporting results directly in metric without any unit conversions.
 It's possible broadcasters are making deliberate decisions to go metric based on careful analysis.

 It's much more likely that the switch to metric for international sports is simply because it's less effort.
 Going metric is the path of least resistance, and this is a good thing.
 Actually, it is THE reason why the U.S. will eventually go full metric.